3190 Oak Hill Drive

-As we build one of the largest eagle aviaries in the Eastern U.S. with Capital Guardian cadets, we need your help through boots on the ground time or donations to help our D.C. youth finish out this mission for a raptor rehabilitation center.
+As we build one of the largest eagle aviaries in the Eastern U.S. with Capital Guardian cadets, we need your help through boots on the ground time or donations to help our D.C. youth finish out this mission for a raptor research & conservation center.
 To join us through time or donation...

-Capital Guardian Youth ChalleNGe cadets and scholars at DYRS Maya Angelou Academy at New Beginnings will be leaders in raptor rehabilitation as they discover the power of working with birds of prey.
-Their environmental stewardship will inspire them to become the next generation of Earth Conservation Corps members that carry on the legacy of taking care of our D.C. natural environment and community that the original corps members began almost 30 years ago.
+Capital Guardian Youth ChalleNGe cadets and scholars at DYRS Maya Angelou Academy at New Beginnings will be leaders in raptor research & conservation as they discover the power of working with birds of prey.
+Their environmental stewardship will inspire them to become the next generation of Earth Conservation Corps members that carry on the legacy of taking care of our D.C. natural environment and community that the original corps members began 30 years ago.